nikolay-klekto/fs-platform-ru/frontend-react/README.md

     1. Pull changes from the main branch (currently is _dev-front-react_) to your task branch
     2. Do a local merge
     3. Check functionality
-        - insert your component on _page.tsx_ and check how it is work
+        - insert your component on _page.tsx_ and check how it works
         ```
         /app/page.tsx
         ```